MicrosoftDocs/playfab-docs/playfab-docs/sdks/unreal/quickstart.md

 **The OnFailure/Error pin**

 - Always connects to a Break PlayFabError blueprint.
-- ontains some information about why your API call failed
+- Contains some information about why your API call failed

 **Why API calls fail (In order of likelihood)**